efemeldev/core/README.md

 - [x] Set CWD per input script so that lua modules can be referenced from the same folder
 - [x] Error handler
 - [ ] Use a builder pattern to add formatters, custom modules, lua functions, etc
+- [ ] Add variable input (like tfvars) and implement variable usage in code
 - [ ] Standardise output module injection
-- [ ] Ability to inject external configuration setups using zipped files
 - [ ] Organise project structure
-- [ ] Add variable input (like tfvars) and implement variable usage in code
 - [ ] Add glob variable input and output generation per var file
 - [ ] Add support for multiple file input using glob
 - [ ] Convert main function into one that runs an array of functions that generate the final output.
 Note that these functions should have access to all previous outputs